Color, 1976, 91 mins. 7 secs.

 One of the first and most successful Jaws rip-offs, Grizzly is remembered far more today as the box office high point for beloved drive-in staple William Girdler, the endearing genius who assaulted the world with The Manitou and Three on a Meathook.
 Here goes all-out for mainstream acceptance with a bloody, sexy, fast-paced action/horror concoction shot in panoramic scope and featuring the best talent the meager budget could afford.

-The familiar storyline kicks off with a string of vicious grizzly bear attacks on young female campers (ain't it always?) at Yellowstone National Park.
+The familiar storyline kicks off with a string of vicious grizzly bear attacks on young female campers (surprise, surprise) at Yellowstone National Park.
 Chief ranger Michael Kelly (George) aims to stop the furry menace with the aid of resourceful chopper pilot Don Strober (Prine) and great white hunter Arthur Scott (Jaeckel), though the powers-that-be (concerned about keeping the campers coming at the height of tourist season, natch) throw numerous obstacles in the trio's path before their final confrontation with the clawed one.

 Barely concerned with character development or anything resembling an unusual plot turn, Grizzly strips down the shock-ride tactics of its Spielberg model to even more primitive basics.
 The camper kill scenes are staged with plenty of verve, though the sight of obviously fake, giant paws swatting at the expendable supporting cast can be unintentionally hilarious in a certain frame of mind.
 On the other hand, Girdler also manages to pull on the blood to a surprising degree for a PG-rated film, though this was tagged with one of those "May be too intense for younger viewers" warnings that became all the rage during the late '70s when the MPAA was persuaded to avoid handing out R ratings.
 However, unlike its aquatic inspiration, Grizzly doesn't keep the nasty fates of its child actors discreetly off-camera; instead, one cute moppet gets it in a red-spattered sequence so intense it gave entire generations of younger drive-in attendees nightmares.
 On the other hand, the trained bears (one of them used again to brief but memorable effect in Girdler's unofficial semi-sequel, Day of the Animals) are a little too cute to inspire stark fear in the climax; their lip-curling antics seem more appropriate to a Disney film, and the rocket-launcher climax is a wonderfully ridiculous high point in nature-amuck cinema.